jacklandrin/OnlySwitch/ShortcutsGalleryContributing.md

-# How to contribute for Shortcuts Gallery
+# How to contribute to Shortcuts Gallery

-Since version 2.1.1, OnlySwitch supports contributing for Shortcuts Gallery.
+Since version 2.1.1, OnlySwitch supports contributing to Shortcuts Gallery.
 Everyone can share macOS shortcuts on OnlySwitch.

 ## Note
 Before contributing, please make sure these:
 * The Shortcut can normally run for everyone.
 * The Shortcut should better be in English.
-* The Shortcut actions don't dependent on other Apps, except OnlySwitch.
+* The Shortcut actions aren't dependent on other Apps, except OnlySwitch.

 The unqualified contributions will be rejected.